 The purpose of the math assessment is to help us and you determine your level of preparedness for mathematics and math-related courses at Stony Brook University.
 It is important that your score accurately reflect your level of preparedness and ability, because you will be most successful at the university if you take courses best suited to you.

 In order to enroll in a mathematics course, or a course with a mathematics prerequisite, all new students must demonstrate the appropriate level of mathematics proficiency.
-This is done by taking a proctored mathematics exam or its equivalent (appropriate transfer credit, AP scores, etc.) New students must take the proctored exam prior to their scheduled orientation.
+This is done by taking a mathematics exam or its equivalent (appropriate transfer credit, AP scores, etc.) New students must take the placement exam prior to signing up for classes.

 - The math assessment covers a number of skills taught in first-year mathematics courses at Stony Brook; you may wish to review the list of topics covered.
 Of course, you are expected to do only those topics which you know, so the assessment is broken into a number of parts.